C L I E N T S S A Y :

 Many people moonlight as freelance copywriters.
-I'm already a freelance copywriter, so I moonlight as voice-over talent, and have
+I'm already a freelance copywriter, so I moonlight as voice-over talent.
+I've also

 written hundreds of articles on the subject.

 elsewhere.
-No current demo yet (it's pending), but I'll be happy to audition for you.
 Please inquire.
 Also, have no fear –

 although I also write scripts and know my way around a DAW, I'm not out to change your copy, unless you ask.
 Nor am I going to